-Control arm: problems, when to replace, repair cost
+Front control arm: problems, when to replace, repair cost

 Control arm problems

-In the photo above, the ball joint has separated while driving, although the owner was very lucky that it happened at slow speed.
+In the photo above, the ball joint has separated while driving, although the owner was lucky that it happened at a slow speed.
 If this had happened on the highway, the outcome could have been much worse.

-The control arm is the most common part that bends in a collision involving one of the front wheels or after hitting the curb.
+The control arm is also the most common part that bends in a collision involving one of the front wheels or after hitting the curb.
 A bent control arm must be replaced.

 How a control arm is inspected

 Technician checking the suspension of the vehicle on the lift

 Control arms, as many other suspension components, cannot be properly inspected at a drive-through fast-lube place.
 The only way to inspect control arms is when the vehicle is lifted on a hoist.
 This is what happened to the owner of the vehicle in the photo above: for the last year, he visited only a fast-lube shop and they didn't catch a worn-out ball joint earlier.

 Are there any symptoms of a bad control arm bushings or a ball joint?
 You might hear some popping or clunking noise when driving over bumps, or when accelerating and decelerating.
 In some cases, a car may feel unstable and "wander" during braking or when driving over rough surfaces.
 Often, however, the symptoms might not be noticeable at all.